Registration is now open for September 2023 and will close July 7, 2023 at 12:00pm.

 The student is strongly recommended to obtain and provide proof of the following immunizations/vaccines to attend clinical placements:

 - Hepatitis B (2 of 3 doses is minimum requirement)

 - Tetanus, diptheria, pertussis, measles, mumps and rubella, and varicella

-This program includes modules on Work Skills, Individuality of the Person, Role of the Worker, Interpersonal Skills, Providing Optimal Support and Care Planning, Safety, Abuse, Household Support and Meal Planning, Assisting with Mobility, Assisting a Person with Personal Hygiene, Assisting the Family, Cognitive Impairment and Mental Health Issues, Assisting a Person to Manage Ongoing Conditions, Assisting a Person with Medications, Assisting the Person who is Dying and two cooperative education placements.
+This program includes modules on Work Skills, Individuality of the Person, Role of the Worker, Interpersonal Skills, Providing Optimal Support and Care Planning, Safety, Abuse, Household Support and Meal Planning, Assisting with Mobility, Assisting a Person with Personal Hygiene, Assisting the Family, Cognitive Impairment and Mental Health Issues, Assisting a Person to Manage Ongoing Conditions, Assisting a Person with Medications, End of Life and two cooperative education placements.